 So many brands, so many models!
 The ebike revolution is well under way but how do you choose?

 One of the challenges for seniors when buying an electric-assist bike is guessing what type of riding they will be doing in the future.
-Many presume they will be riding mostly on sealed surfaces and choose a bike accordingly, only to later discover a passion for bush trails or other more rugged terrain.
+Many presume they will be riding mostly on sealed surfaces and choose a bike accordingly, only to later discover a passion for bush trails or other non-sealed terrain.
 This is where bike frame design becomes an important consideration.
 Full suspension bikes are designed to handle a wider range of conditions while commuter and hybrid bikes are made for smoother sailing.

 Retailers are often much younger people who may or may not appreciate the physical or health issues of senior riders.
 So, the more you know about your needs before entering a store the better your choice will be.